Pea Protein vs Egg Protein

 When adding a protein powder to your nutrition regimen, you have the choice of a plant-based or animal-based protein.
-While there are additional options out there, let’s compare pea protein (the base of Nuzest’s protein products) as a vegan choice to egg protein as a vegetarian yet animal-based choice.
-Is pea protein a better choice than egg protein, or are you better off picking egg protein over pea protein?
+While there are additional options out there, let’s compare pea protein (the base of Nuzest’s protein products) as a vegan choice to egg protein as a vegetarian, yet animal-based choice.
 It helps to take a look at these protein powders side by side to see which one is best for your own needs and goals.
 Read below to help you settle the pea protein vs egg protein debate.

 Table of Contents